karma4u101/FoBo/README.md

 **Bootstrap** A Lift v2.6 starter template with FoBo setup using Bootstrap v3.x and FoBo's BootstrapMegaMetaProtoUser (for mapper ProtoUser views) is available from here [Lift v2.6 Template Applications](https://github.com/lift/lift_26_sbt/)

 **Bootstrap** A Lift v3.0 starter template with FoBo setup using Bootstrap v3.x and FoBo's BootstrapMegaMetaProtoUser (for mapper ProtoUser views) is available from here [Lift v3.0 Template Applications](https://github.com/lift/lift_30_sbt/)

+**Material Design** A Lift v3.0 starter template with FoBo setup using Angular Material and FoBo's MaterialMegaMetaProtoUser (for mapper ProtoUser views) is available from here [FoBo-Demo](https://github.com/karma4u101/FoBo-Demo/)

 If you have ideas and suggestions let us know!